List of V/Line railway stations: Albury line

 The Albury-Wodonga line was formerly the only broad gauge line operated by V/Line to cross the border into New South Wales, with the primary terminus being located in the New South Wales town of Albury.
-In 2008 the broad gauge line closed for conversion, with this completed in 2011.
+Between 2008 and 2011, the broad gauge line was closed for conversion.
 This means the line can no longer be considered an extension of some Seymour line services.